laffan/120-gpt-mobile-demo/README.md

 # GPT / Mobile Demo (CMPM 120)

-A simple demo showing of ChatGPT and CapacitorJS can be used with phaser to create a simple mobile, AI-powered game.
+A simple demo showing off how [OpenAI's ChatGPT](https://platform.openai.com/docs/overview) and [CapacitorJS](https://capacitorjs.com/) can be used with [Phaser](https://phaser.io/) to create a simple mobile, AI-powered game.

-Apart from being mobile-ready, [CapacitorJS](https://capacitorjs.com/) is installed, allowing the project to be turned in to a native mobile app.

 ## Installation